neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 | `almostsorted.txt`    | $33722.8$ ms   | $112857.2$ ms  | $190.6$ ms | $343.5$ ms | $120.8$ ms  | $303.4$ ms |
 | `totallyreversed.txt` | $369691.3$ ms  | $129937.2$ ms  | $158.1$ ms | $394.1$ ms | $210.2$ ms  | $348.7$ ms |

 As expected, both $\mathcal{O}(n^2)$ algorithms had runtimes that increased significantly with respect to the problem size.
 In the worst case scenario (sorting a list in reverse), insertion sort took around $6$ mins, while selection sort took a little over $2$ mins.
 While selection sort is supposed to run at about the same time for a given problem size (regardless of the shuffle) because it always performs the same number of comparisons for a given $N$, the slight increase in execution time observed for `totallyreversed.txt` is likely due to the elevated *number of swaps* performed by selection sort.
-On the other hand, when looking at the best case scenario (sorting the `almostsorted.txt` dataset), selection sort unfortunately does worse off for some reason, but insertion sort finishes in about half a minute.
+On the other hand, when looking at the best case scenario (sorting the `almostsorted.txt` dataset), selection sort unfortunately does worse off for some reason.
+However, insertion sort finishes in about half a minute.
 This makes sense as insertion sort is expected to run in $\mathcal{O}(n)$ for sorted datasets.

 For the $\mathcal{O}(n \log n)$ algorithms, we make some interesting observations.
 Heap sort performs considerably better on data that's almost sorted, but performs even better on data that's sorted in reverse!
 Almost the same can be said for smooth sort, although it tends to prefer the correct sort order of data.
-Based on our discusion of entropy above, we know that the datasets in these cases should have low measures of disorder (a reversed array isnt shuffled that well, it's just in the opposite order), and as we will see in the analyses of the succeeding sections, heap sort and smooth sort perform considerably better for datasets with low entropy.
-We will tackle why this is the case in the latter half of the analysis (when we discuss the custom testing framework that was used).
+Based on our discusion of entropy above, we know that the datasets in these cases should have low measures of disorder (a reversed array isnt shuffled that well, it's just in the opposite order), and as we will see later, heap sort and smooth sort perform considerably better for most datasets with low entropy.
+We will tackle why this is the case in the latter half of this section (when we discuss the custom testing framework that was used).
 For the other $\mathcal{O}(n \log n)$ algorithms, the improvements they exhibit for low-entropy datasets are far less pronounced.
 However, when dealing with highly entropic data, heap sort and tim sort tend to dominate in terms of execution time.

 ### 6.2 Preliminary Testing with the Starter Datasets: Frequency Count of the Algorithms